 His Majesty King Harald and Her Majesty Queen Sonja (above) Photo by Orn Borgen/scanpix.

-The Royal Family of Norway have chosen to live normal lives without much glitter, and therefore they can easily relate to the people of Norway whom they love and have good contact.
+The Royal Family of Norway has chosen to live normal lives without much glitter, and therefore they can easily relate to the people of Norway whom they love and have good contact with.

 Norwegians are not much for glamor, especially not from Norwegian celebrities.
 But...a little glamor is OK, isn't?